 The Certified Laser Specialist® (CLS) course teaches everything you need to know about cosmetic lasers so you can provide laser hair removal, laser tattoo removal, laser skin rejuvenation, and laser body contouring.
 Rocky Mountain Laser College’s curriculum is approved by the Colorado Department of Higher Education, Division of Private Occupational Schools Board.
 This 6 day course is all you need to accelerate your career.

-Colorado residents must have a Cosmetologist or Aesthetician license, or be a licensed medical professional.
+Colorado residents must have a Cosmetologist or Esthetician license, or be a licensed medical professional.
 Find more information on state requirements here.

 Our course is in TWO parts: 20 hours online studied at your own pace, and 40 hours (6 days) of hands-on here at the Rocky Mountain Laser College in Denver, Colorado.
 The hands-on portion starts Monday morning and we are complete by Saturday at noon.
 Course cost includes tuition, hotel stay, lunches, RMLC workbooks, live models and transportation to and from the hotel each day.
 A $500 credit will be given to those students who don’t need a hotel.

-Please take time to read the topics below that are covered in our all-in-one Certified Laser Specialist® course.
+Please CLICK HERE to read some testimonials from our all-in-one Certified Laser Specialist® course.

 The Rocky Mountain Laser College is now including didactic training in the newest and hottest technology, NON-INVASIVE BODY CONTOURING!

 So what’s all the hype about?
 When we reach puberty, our body is done creating fat cells.
 The cells we have can get bigger and hold more, but our body does not create more cells.
-So the idea is if we can kill the cells we have then we won’t get bigger!
+So the idea is if we can damage the fat cells, they can’t hold the fat and we won’t get bigger!

 There are three ways to reduce the size or number of fat cells in our bodies.
 We can heat the fat cells to cause their destruction, we can freeze the fat cells to cause their destruction or we can blast the fat cells with very specific wavelengths of laser light to cause their destruction.
 We teach all three types and the pros and cons of each!